-The "Global Mondays” speaker series is dedicated to increasing awareness and exchange of information related to global issues.
+The "Global Mondays" Speaker Series is a collaborative effort of the University of Washington School of Law and the Henry M. Jackson School of International Studies, dedicated to increasing awareness and exchange of information related to global issues.

 This weekly forum examines the intersection of law, policy and the role of legal professionals in our increasingly complex and interconnected world.
 Programming includes a variety of interdisciplinary events ranging from presentations by internationally recognized speakers, to student presentations on cross-border scholarship and research, to the exploration of international professional experiences.

 All events take place from 12:30-1:20pm in William H. Gates Hall Room 117 unless otherwise noted; Lunch served.
 All are welcome.
 No RSVP needed.

 Feb.
 27 – Anti-Bribery Efforts Around the World: Where We Are Gaining—and Losing—Ground

 UW Law is honored to welcome Alexandra Wrage, president and founder of TRACE.